AlessioRW/alessiorw.github.io/src/pages/markdown/blog/golang_interfaces.md

 <br>

 To put it simply, you should use interfaces when you have a function which might need to access the same methods from different sources, it does what it says on the box.
-This could look like having a real database client which connects to a MySQL instance and a mocked client which you use for testing, or myabe you have a function which needs to call two different APIs, as long as both your API clients fufill the methods interfaces, they can both be used.
+This could look like having a real database client which connects to a MySQL instance and a mocked client which you use for testing, or maybe you have a function which needs to call two different APIs, as long as both your API clients fulfill the methods interfaces, they can both be used.

 <br/>